blake-mealey/mantle-docs/docs/introduction.md

 What if you could keep all of that configuration inside your VCS and automatically manage that infrastructure in Roblox without even navigating to the [Create page](https://www.roblox.com/develop)?
-With Rocat, now you can!
+With Mantle, now you can!